 Whether your tax refund is big or small this year, it’s tempting to splurge with that modest windfall.
-These five ideas can keep the "fun" in your refund while being mostly responsible and strategic with your money (we’ll call this fun-sponsible).
+These five ideas can help you keep the “fun” in your refund while being mostly responsible and strategic with your money (we’ll call this fun-sponsible).

-The key to “fun-sponsible” is using a small portion—say 10%—for fun.
+The key to fun-sponsible is using a small portion—say 10%—for fun.
 Then use the rest to get ahead on one of your financial goals.
-Last year’s average refund, according to the IRS, was $2,869.
-The fun portion of that could be about $287.
-The other 90%—$2,582—can be your responsible money.
+Last year’s average refund, according to the IRS, was $2,549.
+The fun portion of that could be about $255.
+The other 90%—$2,294—can be your responsible money.

 1. Have a tax-themed date night/debt night.

 Fun: How long has it been since you and the significant other had a date night?
-Use your fun money to hit the town.
-A small refund may mean a food truck and movie streaming, or a bigger one can send you to that new Middle Eastern restaurant then the multiplex.
+Use your fun money to do something special for yourselves.
+A small refund may mean takeout from your favorite local bistro, or a bigger one can cover a night away at a nearby vacation rental.

 Responsible: Log in together and use your bank’s bill-pay function to tackle debt.
 Regardless of how much you got back, focus on paying down a higher-interest debt, rather than spreading the money around.
 “When you pay off a higher-interest-rate debt, it generally gives you more long-term purchasing power,” says Heather Winston, assistant director of financial advice and planning at Principal®.
 Maybe your focus is credit cards or student loans.
-Just take a chunk out of a high-interest monster together to allow some financial breathing room.
+Just take a chunk out of a high-interest monster together for some financial breathing room.

 2. Create an emergency fund for a rainy day.

-Fun: By the time Tax Day (typically, April 15, but this year, the IRS extended the federal tax filing deadline to July 15, 2020) rolls around, spring will have sprung, and all those great new raincoats will probably be on sale.
+Fun: By the time Tax Day rolls around, spring will have sprung, and all those great new raincoats will probably be on sale.
 And rain or shine, you’re probably itching to spend time outdoors.
 Use your fun money to pick up a brand-new waterproof jacket.
-If your refund was already “fun-sized” this year, maybe a new umbrella is your thing.
+If your refund was fun-sized this year, maybe a new umbrella is your thing.

 3. Treat your (future) self by opening an IRA.

 Bonus responsible item: You could also invest in the next generation.
 If you’ve got kids, start or contribute to a Custodial Roth IRA, a custodial Brokerage account, or 529 plan to help with their future college expenses.

 4. Cover your bases with life insurance.

 Responsible: Help take care of the people you love by using your refund to fill in any life insurance gaps.
-It’s not fun to think about what would happen if you’re not around, but it helps to put the appropriate amount of protection in place, for their future and for your own anxieties.
+Thinking about what would happen if you’re not around is not fun, but it may help to put the appropriate amount of protection in place, for their future and for your own anxieties.
 Life insurance is available for nearly every need and budget.
-And the earlier you get it, the less expensive it is.
+(And the earlier you get it, the less expensive it is.)

 5. Put your tax refund to good use in your community.

 1 Assumes a 6% annual rate of return.
-With 30 years to grow, $1,865 could turn into $10, 711.
-The assumed rates of return is hypothetical and do not guarantee any future returns nor represent the returns of any particular investment.
+With 30 years to grow, $2,294 could turn into $13,176.
+The assumed rate of return is hypothetical and do not guarantee any future returns nor represent the returns of any particular investment.
 Amounts shown do not reflect the impact of taxes on pre-tax distributions.
 Individual taxpayer circumstances may vary.
 This is for illustrative purposes only.